 Andrew Dominik, the man who brought us the fantastically dark comedy Chopper and the largely underestimated epic The Assassination of Jesse James by the Coward Robert Ford, brings a new tight and visceral look at the criminal world during the economic collapse of 2008.

-Brad Pitt, who had worked with Dominik on The Assassination of Jesse James, returns for a second collaboration (and a producer credit) plays Cogan, a professional mob enforcer called in to find out and kill the two bumbling criminals (played exceptionally by Sam Shepard and Scoot McNairy) who turned over a mob poker game.
+Brad Pitt, who had worked with Dominik on The Assassination of Jesse James, returns for a second collaboration (and a producer credit) plays Cogan, a professional mob enforcer called in to find out and kill the two bumbling criminals (played exceptionally by Ben Mendelsohn and Scoot McNairy) who turned over a mob poker game.

 Pitt moves away from the traditional hitmen we’ve normally seen in gangster and crime films.
 Here he isn’t an anti-hero that we find charming and attractive even though he’s a hardened killer, Pitt’s Cogan is a terrifying and merciless enforcer that takes his job seriously.